Samkhya-Yoga-Kundalini

 There are differing explanations of this sutra.
 The simple and seemingly obvious one is that the three modes of operation refer to inhalation, exhalation, and kumbhaka.
 The older, more traditional translators are adamant that this is not the case, that inward and outward refers to the places where kumbhaka is performed, and that stambha is not kumbhaka but a practice of suppressing the breath in which breathing is sometimes suspended for long periods of time.

 Likewise, there are differing explanations as to the meaning of place.
+Physically, breath can be stopped in different parts of the lungs, such as diaphragm, rib cage, and the upper part of the lungs.
 There are other Hindu texts that refer to stopping the breath in different places.
 Based on that, breath can be understood as a metaphor for prana or energy, which can be consciously directed to various parts of the body.
-Breath can also be stopped physically in different places, such as chest, ribs, and diaphragm.

 Time is generally understood to mean the relative amount of time spent in inhalation and exhalation, and is usually thought of as lengthening or shortening the breath.
-Number is understood to be the number of repetitions of a particular exercise.
-To be observed refers to the ways in which breath can be regulated.
-The traditional translators take “long and subtle” to be the desired results when breath is regulated as prescribed.
-Others see it as referring to time and number, in a relation of more or less.
+Number is sometimes understood to be the number of repetitions of a particular breathing exercise.
+It is common practice to measure the amount of time that asanas are held by the number of breaths taken while in the pose.

 bāhya-abhyantara-viṣaya-akṣepī caturthaḥ